nathii13/cursos/README.md

 # cursos
-Be proud of me, Y-sensei
+Be proud of me, Y-senpai